Boston Youth Network (BYN)

-The Boston Youth Network is a free after-school program that has served East Boston’s at-risk youth for the past 21 years.
-The Youth Network provides after school activities for approximately 40 middle school and high school students who live or attend school in East Boston.
+The Boston Youth Network (BYN) is a free after-school program that has served East Boston’s at-risk youth for the past 21 years.
+BYN provides after school activities for approximately 40 middle school and high school students who live in or attend school in East Boston.

 Approximately 80% of participants are low-income and 80% are young people of color, largely newly-immigrated Latinos.
-Participants come from different cultural backgrounds including Colombian, Brazilian, Puerto Rican, Dominican, Salvadorian, Mexican, Vietnamese, Cambodian, Brazilian, etc.
+Participants come from different cultural backgrounds including Latino, Asian, African-American, White, etc.

 The program staff consists of a full time program director, a part time athletic coordinator, and a part time youth worker.
 Volunteers, interns, and work-study students are also a valuable asset to our program.
 The program has several staff members and volunteers that are fluent in English and Spanish.

 The goal of the Youth Network is to give students the skills they need to succeed academically and in life.
-The Youth Network helps to improve attitudes toward school, increase academic achievement, improve knowledge of risk factors and prevention activities and build participants self-esteem.
+The Youth Network helps to improve attitudes toward school, increase academic achievement, and improve knowledge of risk factors.
+We also run prevention activities and other activities to help build participants' self-esteem.

-Weekly activities include daily homework assistance, arts and crafts, dance & performance, cooking, gym, computers, yearbook production, as well as prevention workshops involving topics such as teen pregnancy, gang violence, domestic violence, date rape, etc.
+Weekly activities include daily homework assistance, arts and crafts, dance & performance, cooking, gym, computer time, yearbook production, as well as prevention workshops involving topics such as teen pregnancy, gang violence, domestic violence, date rape, etc.

 For the most recently completed school year, 98% of program participants stayed in school and 90% improved by one letter grade in math, language arts or science.